Who We Are

 Judy Schricker , Chief Financial Officer

 Judy Schricker has over twenty years of experience in corporate finance and accounting.
-She worked in the Silicone Valley for over ten of those years, and was fortunate to be a part of taking two start-up companies public.
-It was a compelling time in the Silicon Valley, and she enjoyed working with extremely innovative and talented people and gaining invaluable experience.
-She later started her own business consulting and setting up finance operations for small businesses and non-profits.
+She graduated from UCLA with a BA in Business Economics.
+She worked in Silicon Valley for over ten years and gained invaluable experience under amazing mentors on teams that took two start-up companies public.
+She later started her consulting business setting up finance operations for businesses and non-profits.

 Caroline Tung Richmond , Program Director